High School

 • Many Christian families in the public schools who want something different and more life-giving for their children

-Will there be student computers?
+Are there student computers?

-Will there be a uniform?
+Is there a uniform?

-Will phones be allowed at school?
+Are phones allowed at school?

-In order for our students to be fully present and engaged with each other and their teachers, phones (including other cellular devices, such as a cellular smartwatch) will not be allowed during the school day.
+In order for our students to be fully present and engaged with each other and their teachers, phones (including other cellular devices, such as a cellular smartwatch) are not allowed during the school day.
 They will need to be off and stored in their locker during the school day.
 If parents need to reach their student for urgent matters, they may contact the school office.

 We are invested in the students’ relationships to being based on face-to-face, in-person interactions while at school.